About

 What is AMI?

-The Association Montessori Internationale (AMI) is dedicated to fostering the natural development of individuals from birth to adulthood, empowering children to become transformative figures in society and contributing to a harmonious and peaceful world.
+The Association Montessori Internationale (AMI) is committed to fostering the natural development of individuals from birth to adulthood, empowering children to become transformative leaders who contribute to a more harmonious and peaceful world.

 Our History